 This collection includes narrative summaries of famous cases, images of original case documents, and advice on how to get further information about the cases.

 Oral records of Chicago architects show life experiences of those who shaped the physical environment in Chicago and surrounding communities.

-Digital Illinois is a consortium of libraries in Illinois.
+IDHH is the Illinois section of the Digital Public Library of America (DPLA).
 It contains digital history collections from libraries, historical societies, museums, and other cultural institutions in Illinois.
 The collections contain image, text, and audio files.

-The Library’s Digital Past collections have been added to the Illinois Digital Archives website run by the Illinois State Library.
+The Illinois Digital Archives website run by the Illinois State Library.
 These archives include local histories, photographs, postcards, and much more!

 Included are three collections from the Park Ridge Public Library that are available to search or browse:

 Park Ridge Library Resources: